getsentry/sentry-docs/docs/learn/sso.rst

 As part of the Okta SSO configuration, you must provide the Okta Identity Provider metadata to Sentry.
-This URL can be located under the Sign-On Methods SAML2 settings panel, look for the 'Identity Provider metadat' link which can may right click and copy link address.
+This URL can be located under the Sign-On Methods SAML2 settings panel, look for the 'Identity Provider metadata' link which can may right click and copy link address.

 Auth0